j13343sh/cognitive-infrastructure-en/ai-operations-theory/README.md

 * What role does Human Headquarters play?
 * How can humans and AI sustain dialogue with reality?

+## Hallucinations and Brainstorming

+AI Operations Theory does not regard hallucinations themselves as desirable.

+However, it also avoids assuming that every unexpected output should be discarded immediately.

+A well-known historical example is the discovery of penicillin.
+A contaminated culture plate could simply have been discarded as a failed experiment.
+Instead, it became an Observation.
+The unexpected result was investigated, verified against reality, and eventually led to one of the most significant medical discoveries in history.

+AI hallucinations should be treated in the same manner.

+A hallucination is not evidence.

+Neither is it necessarily meaningless.

+The important question is not whether an unexpected output should be accepted.

+The important question is whether it should first become a **Reality Observation**.

+Only after observation and verification should a Decision be made.

+For this reason, AI Operations Theory explores whether hallucinations can contribute to brainstorming—not because they are reliable, but because unexpected outputs may occasionally generate observations worth investigating.

+Reality, not the hallucination itself, remains the final authority.

 ## One-Line Summary

 AI Operations Theory is a framework for operating decisions, records, restartability, and inheritance so that humans and AI can sustain dialogue with reality.